kookster/OmniAuthDemo/Readme.md

 # Identity Model

-OmniAuth::Identity is implemented like an external provider, but is resident in your app
+OmniAuth::Identity is implemented like an external provider, but it is resident in your app.

-Need the identity and user models:
+Stores email, hashed password, and potentially other info in a model (many persistence options).

+Make an `Identity` model:

 	rails g model identity email:string password_digest:string